Huegoxaga/notes/os/git.md

     - A merge commit will be created with a record of two parents commits.
       - The parent commits are consisted of the original branch's latest commit before merge and the head of the branch to be merged
     - `--delete-branch=false'` or `-d=false` retain the remote and local head branch after merge
-    - `-m` or `--merge` Merge the commits with the base branch
+    - `-m` or `--merge` Merge the commits with the base branch with a new commit
-    - `-r` or `--rebase` Rebase the commits onto the base branch
+    - `-r` or `--rebase` Add the new commits onto the base branch without a new commit
-    - `-s` or `--squash` Squash the commits into one commit and merge it into the base branch
+    - `-s` or `--squash` Squash the commits into one commit and add it onto the base branch
   - `diff` View changes in a pull request